BelaPlatform/Gliss/README.md

 ## Campaign page

-Gliss was launched on CrowdSupply in December 2022 and shipped to backers worldwide in August 2023.
+Gliss was launched on Crowd Supply in December 2022 and shipped to backers worldwide in August 2023.
-See the CrowdSupply page to learn how it all started https://www.crowdsupply.com/bela/gliss.
+See the Crowd Supply page to learn how it all started https://www.crowdsupply.com/bela/gliss.

 ## Buy

 Just heard about Gliss and want it now?
 Just received the module and it's so cool you want another one?
 A friend's birthday coming up?
-Purchase it now from [CrowdSupply](https://www.crowdsupply.com/bela/gliss).
+Purchase it now from [Crowd Supply](https://www.crowdsupply.com/bela/gliss).

 ## Getting started